lucasstinson/library-firebase/README.md

 - The application is on the simpler side and could have a few styling updates such as a toggleable darkmode.
 - There is no local storage implemeneted for offline users.
 Refreshing the page will destroy the library.
 - The code is tightly coupled and should be refactored to clean up the code.
+- The password is not hidden when being typed.
 - The application is not mobile friendly.

 ### Assignment